David Reynolds (racing driver)

-David Reynolds (born 3 July 1985) is an Australian professional racing driver.
-He currently drives in the Repco Supercars Championship for Grove Racing, racing the No. 26 Ford Mustang.
-He won the 2017 Supercheap Auto Bathurst 1000 with co-driver Luke Youlden.
+David Allen Reynolds (born 3 July 1985) is an Australian professional racing driver.
+He currently drives in the Repco Supercars Championship for Team 18, racing the No. 20 Chevrolet Camaro ZL1.
+He won the 2017 Bathurst 1000 with co-driver Luke Youlden.

-In 2021, he formed cartopia.com.au with fellow Supercars driver Will Brown.

 Early career

 Reynolds stepped into a national series campaign in the 2003 Australian Formula Ford Championship, finishing outside the top ten at series end.
 For 2004 Reynolds joined the Sonic Motor Racing Services for what would be four years and bring two national championships.
 First came victory in the 2004 Australian Formula Ford Championship.
 Moving away from open wheelers, Reynolds became part of Team Sonic expansion into Carrera Cup Australia.
 Finishing fifth in his first season, Reynolds stepped into third as the series transitioned from the Porsche 996 to the Porsche 997 in the 2006 season.
 After a season-long battle with Alex Davison and Craig Baird, Reynolds claimed the 2007 title.